sdiehl28/baseball-analytics/README.md

 ### Data Validation

 pytest is used to automate data integrity and data consistency testing.
-More than 50 tests check more than 100 attributes over the last 45 years worth of data.
+More than 50 tests check more than 100 attributes.
+The data is checked for all years between 1974 and 2019 as this is the time period for which there is no missing Retrosheet data.

 Some examples:

 * the number of home runs hit by batters should equal the number of home runs allowed by pitchers
-* when the Retrosheet data aggregated to the same level as Lahman data, the two data sets should be consistent with each other
+* when the Retrosheet data is aggregated to the same level as the Lahman data, the two data sets should be consistent with each other
 * fields which should uniquely identify a row in a CSV file, actually do.

 The data consistency tests show that the Retrosheet parsers are 100% consistent with each other.
 In other words, when the data from one parser is aggregated to the same level as another parser and compared, the results are identical.